Jeep-Beach/chat-jeept-gmail-extension/extension/README.md

 3. Paste your API key in the "OpenAI API Key" field
 4. Click "Save Settings"
 5. Go to Gmail and start composing a reply
-6. Look for the "ChatJeePeeTee" floating button
+6. Look for the "ChatJeePT" floating button

 ### 3. Optional Gmail API Setup